© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Caister-on-Sea Roman fort and Saxon settlement is a scheduled monument protected by Historic England under reference 1015268.
 View the official record →

-Caister-on-Sea is a Roman fort and Saxon settlement located in Norfolk, England, occupying a strategically important position on the East Anglian coast.
+Caister-on-Sea is a Roman fort in Norfolk, England, established during the late third century as part of the coastal defence system known as the Saxon Shore.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015268.

 Caister-on-Sea Roman fort and Saxon settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015268.